Intermediate20 min readManufacturing

 Allen-Bradley Timers Example for Assembly Lines

 Complete working example demonstrating Timers implementation for Assembly Lines using Allen-Bradley Studio 5000 (formerly RSLogix 5000).
-This code has been tested on ControlLogix hardware.
+Follows Allen-Bradley naming conventions.
+Tested on ControlLogix hardware.

 // Allen-Bradley Studio 5000 (formerly RSLogix 5000) - Assembly Lines Control